This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may have increased calorie needs because COPD causes your body to work harder to breathe.
 COPD also causes symptoms that can make it hard for you to eat enough healthy foods.
-These symptoms include shortness of breath, coughing, chest discomfort, and fatigue.
-You may have not have enough energy to shop and prepare meals.
+Symptoms include shortness of breath, coughing, chest discomfort, and fatigue.
+You may not have enough energy to shop or prepare meals.
 You may feel breathless while eating, have trouble swallowing, feel full quickly, or feel bloated.

 - Vegetables can be fresh, canned in low-sodium (salt) water, or frozen.
-Eat a variety of vegetables such as dark green, red, and orange vegetables.
+Eat a variety of dark green, red, and orange vegetables.
 Limit vegetables that cause gas or make you feel bloated.
 Low-sodium vegetable juice can also be part of your plan.

-- Eat 2 to 3 servings of dairy products each day.
-Examples include milk, yogurt, cheese, and cottage cheese.
+- Dairy products include milk, yogurt, cheese, and cottage cheese.

 - Limit sodium (salt).
-Eating too much salt may cause your body to retain (hold) water.
+Too much sodium may cause your body to retain (hold) water.
 This can make it harder to breathe.
 Use less table salt with meals.
 Limit foods that are high in sodium.
-Examples include snack or packaged foods, and cured or smoked meats (hot dogs and sausage).
-Other foods high in sodium include frozen meals, canned vegetables, and condiments (mustard, soy sauce, and pickles).
-Use less table salt.
+Examples include snack or packaged foods, and cured or smoked meats, such as hot dogs and sausage.
+Frozen meals, canned vegetables, and condiments (mustard, soy sauce, and pickles) may also be high in sodium.

-What are some eating tips I can follow during an exacerbation?
+What are some tips I can follow during an exacerbation?

 An exacerbation of COPD is when your symptoms get much worse very quickly.
-Exacerbations can be triggered by infections such as a cold or the flu.
-Lung irritants such as air pollution, dust, fumes, or smoke can also trigger an exacerbation.
-It may be even more difficult to eat enough nutrients during an exacerbation.
-You may lose weight during this time.
-Below are some eating tips that may help:
+It may be even more difficult to get enough nutrients during an exacerbation.
+You may also lose weight during this time.
+Below are some tips that may help:

-- Eat small meals frequently throughout the day.
-You may be able to eat more healthy foods if you eat 5 to 6 small meals instead of large meals.
+- Eat small meals throughout the day.
+You may be able to eat more healthy foods if you eat 5 to 6 small meals instead of 3 large meals.
 This will prevent you from getting full too quickly.
 Feeling too full after meals can cause shortness of breath.
-Eat slowly and chew your foods well.
+Eat slowly and chew your food well.

 - Choose soft foods that are easy to chew.
-Examples include soups, scrambled eggs, pasta, pudding, cooked fruits and vegetables, yogurt, and moist, tender meat.
+Examples include soups, scrambled eggs, pasta, pudding, cooked fruits and vegetables, yogurt, and fish.

-What are some eating tips I can follow after an exacerbation?
+What are some tips I can follow after an exacerbation?

 - Add extra protein to foods by adding cheese to soups, mashed potatoes, or omelets.
 Add milk powder, protein powder, or evaporated milk to cereals and desserts.

-- Add extra calories to foods by adding butter, margarine, sugar, or jam to foods.
-Work with your dietitian if you have other medical conditions and need to follow a special diet.
+- Add extra calories to foods by adding butter, margarine, sugar, or jam.

 - You are losing weight without trying.